edinabwari/PRODIGY_SD_04/README.md

 ## Implement a sudoku solver.

 Create a program that solves Sudoku puzzles automatically.
-The program should take an input grid representing an unsolved sudoku puzzle and use an algorithm to fill in the missing numbers.

-It should use backtracking or other suitable techniques to explore possible solutions and find the correct arrangement ofnumbers for the puzzle.
+The program should take an input grid representing an unsolved sudoku puzzle and use an algorithm to fill in the missing numbers.It should use backtracking or other suitable techniques to explore possible solutions and find the correct arrangement ofnumbers for the puzzle.
 Once solved the program should display the completed Sudoku grid.
 ---